macunha1/newspaper3kli/README.md

                         Output path to store the results -u, --disable-verify-ssl
                         Flag to disable SSL certificate verification.
-  --keep-html           Flag to enable follow redirects in web pages.
+  --keep-html           Flag to save content with HTML..
 ```

 ## Executing